Birmingham, AL Child Custody Modifications

 - What happens when the active-duty spouse retires from the military

-Charlotte Christian Law can provide you with a divorce attorney who understands the intricacies of military divorce.
+The Law Offices of Charlotte Christian and Associates can provide you with a divorce attorney who understands the intricacies of military divorce.

 Types of Child Custody in Alabama